chrisgallivan/api-standards/README.md

 APIs, like other web applications, vary greatly in implementation and design, depending on the situation and the problem the application is solving.

-This document provides a mix of:
+This document provides a mix of the following:

 * **High level design guidance** that individual APIs interpret to meet their needs.
 * **Low level web practices** that most modern HTTP APIs use.